Sofi Tukker: Features and appearances

 "Good Time Girl" is featured during the opening credits of HBO's series The New Pope.

+"Fuck They" is featured in Season 4 of the Spanish television series Elite.

+"Wet Tennis" is featured in Season 1 of Ubisoft's Just Dance 2023 Edition.

+"Cafuné" is featured in EA Sports' FC25.

 Reception

-Paste magazine described the band's release as "an insatiable dance collection of jungle-pop songs with many well-executed nods towards Brazilian instruments, poets and to the national language, Portuguese".
+Paste magazine described the band's release Soft Animals as "an insatiable dance collection of jungle-pop songs with many well-executed nods towards Brazilian instruments, poets and to the national language, Portuguese".
 The magazine's review referred to the "carefully conceptualized 'Matadora'" as "the album's show-stopper".